June 23rd, 2015

 Facebook’s App Invites give developers another medium to potentially grow their app.
 At Branch, we’re excited to support this, along with many other channels, so that we can continue to help developers grow their app on any platform they’d like.

-If you have any questions, please reach out to email@example.com.
+If you have any questions, please contact support.
 We look forward to seeing what you create!

 Check out our guide on App Links as well!